 A dog makes all of its choices based upon the value of the reward it anticipates as a result of that choice.
 If the behavior is rewarding, the likelihood of choosing that behavior is increased.
 If the behavior is “not” rewarding, a dog’s likelihood of choosing that behavior is significantly decreased.
 We reward the behaviors we want with lots of praise & high-quality treats.

-We used Natural Rapport chicken bites during our training sessions and they worked well to keep his attention and drive high.
-I worked with him each day 3-4 times a day for about 10-15 minutes.
+We used chicken bites during our training sessions, which worked well to keep his attention and drive high.
+I worked with him 3-4 times daily for about 10-15 minutes.
 Puppies get distracted, bored, or irritated quickly so it is best to do small increments of training each day.

 How to Train Your Dog to Sit